 I’ve attended more than one undergraduate institution.
 Do I need to upload a transcript from each one?

 All applicants must have a minimum overall 3.0 GPA (4.0 scale).
-Unfortunately, we cannot accept applications from students who do meet this criterion.
+Unfortunately, we cannot accept applications from students who do not meet this criterion.

 The program is for students who will be juniors or seniors after participating in the program.